A K Antony's son resigns from all Cong posts following uproar over tweet against BBC documentary | Politics

 - India

-Veteran Congress leader and former Kerala Chief Minister A K Antony's son, Anil, on Wednesday resigned from all his posts in the party following widespread criticism of his tweet against the controversial BBC documentary on the 2002 Gujarat riots.
+Veteran Congress leader and former Union Defence Minister A K Antony's son, Anil, on Wednesday resigned from all his posts in the party following ''intolerant calls'' and ''abuses'' over his tweet against the controversial BBC documentary -- ''India: The Modi Question'' -- on the 2002 Gujarat riots.

-Anil Antony announced his resignation via a tweet in which he said that he was getting ''intolerant calls'' to retract his tweet against the documentary and the ''wall of hate/abuses'' on Facebook over the same issue have prompted him to take the decision.
+Anil Antony announced his resignation, from the posts in KPCC Digital Media and AICC Social Media and Digital Communications Cell, via a tweet in which he said that he was getting ''intolerant calls'' to retract his tweet against the documentary and the ''wall of hate/abuses'' on Facebook over the same issue have prompted him to take the decision.

+''I have resigned from my roles in@incindia@INCKerala.
+Intolerant calls to retract a tweet, by those fighting for free speech.
+I refused. @facebook wall of hate/abuses by ones supporting a trek to promote love!
+Hypocrisy thy name is!
+Life goes on.
+Redacted resignation letter below,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)